tucats/ego/docs/LANGUAGE.md

 | String       | f := t.String()            | Convert the time value to a standard string representation.     |
 | Sub          | n := t.Sub(start)          | Subtract a a time value from another.                           |

-A note about the `Format()` operator.
-The format string must be comprised of elements from the reference time, which is a specific date value "Mon Jan 2 15:04:05 -0700 MST 2006".
-This value is also available as `time.reference` if you need to refer to it.
-Each part of the date has a unique value, so the `Format()` call in the table above will print the day of the week, the month, and the day since those are the values used from the reference string in the format specification.

 ### time.Now()